olegranmo/Plug-and-Play-Collaboration-Between-Specialized-Tsetlin-Machines/README.md

   * Adaptive Thresholding w/10x10 convolution;
   * Color Thermometers w/3x3 convolution;
   * Color Thermometers w/4x4 convolution.
-* The members can be combined in any manner, at any time, without any form of fine-tuning, making the approach plug-and-play.
+* The members can be combined in any manner, at any time, without any form of fine-tuning, approaching plug-and-play.

 The above teaming gives the new state-of-the-art performance for TMs across Fashion-MNIST, CIFAR-10, and CIFAR-100, increasing accuracy on Fashion-MNIST by two percentage points, CIFAR-10 by twelve points, and CIFAR-100 by nine points.